HomeMy WebLinkAboutVacation - HUM-VAC-245Page 1 of 7

 5. End of employment

-In the event the employee has taken more vacation that they have accrued
+In the event the employee has taken more vacation than they have accrued

 at the time of termination, the Corporation shall recover the difference on